andrinruegg/m431_ap_23a_/Documentary/IPERKA/Inform.md

 **Foliage Tool:**

-What it does: The Foliage tool enables you to populate your landscapes and scenes with vegetation, such as trees, bushes, and grass.
-It's essential for creating lush and natural environments.
+What it does: The Foliage tool enables you to populate your landscapes and scenes with natural objects, such as trees, bushes, and grass.
+It's often used for creating lush and natural environments.
 You can choose your meshes and foliages from the content browser and pull them in.
 After that select thh once you want o paint and then you just have to paint all over the map with a brush.
 Key Features: Placing, adjusting density, and optimizing the rendering of foliage.

 **Mesh Paint Tool:**